When stress begins to have an impact, medical clarity is needed.

 How Balance works - the methodology in four phases

 Balance is a medically responsible process for classifying stress and choosing sensible next steps.
-Orientation, objective analysis, targeted regulation and accompanied implementation are interlinked in a structured manner - multi-professional, quality-assured and comprehensible.
+Orientation, objective analysis, targeted regulation and guided implementation are interlinked in a structured manner - multi-professional, quality-assured and comprehensible.

 1